hershk17/eventure-web-app/Product Backlog.md

 * As an app user, I want to be able to recover my account if I forget my password.
 * As an app user, I want to be able to change my primary email.
 * As an app moderator, I want to be able to delete accounts.
+* As an app moderator, I want my account to be hard-coded in the database to have special permissions to other accounts.

 ### Non-functional